gem-pasteur/macsyfinder/doc/quickstart.rst

     The *"all"* keyword allows to detect all systems available in the definition folder in a single run.
 See the :ref:`Command-line options <command-line-label>`.

+First trial with a test dataset
+*******************************

+We included a test dataset in the MacSyFinder package.
+By default, it will be installed in XXXX.

+This dataset consists in the detection of CRISPR-Cas SubTypes with the definitions in the XXXX folder, using the profiles in the XXXX folder.
+This classification was previously described in REF, and the profiles are from PFAM (REF) and some of them were specifically designed for CRISPR-Cas classification (REF).
+The definitions are detailed in the MacSyFinder's paper.

+As a sequence dataset, we propose three replicons in XXX/sequence_data/datatest_gembase.fasta:
+    - *Escherichia coli* str.
+K-12 substr.
+MG1655 chromosome (ESCO001c01a).
+Genbank accession number: `NC_000913 <http://www.ncbi.nlm.nih.gov/nuccore/NC_000913>`_.
+    - *Haloarcula marismortui* ATCC 43049 plasmid pNG400 (HAMA001p04a).
+Genbank accession number: `NC_006392 <http://www.ncbi.nlm.nih.gov/nuccore/NC_006392>`_.
+    - *Legionella pneumophila* str.
+Paris, complete genome (LEPN003c01a).
+Genbank accession number: `NC_006368 <http://www.ncbi.nlm.nih.gov/nuccore/NC_006368>`_.

+They were concatenated in a single fasta file, following the "gembase" format proposed :ref:`here <gembase_convention>`, and thus MacSyfinder will treat the three different replicons separately for systems inference.

+To run the detection and classification of all SubTypes, type:

+"``macsyfinder --db-type gembase --sequence-db XXX/sequence_data/datatest_gembase.fasta all``"

+To run the detection of the Type-IE subtype only, type:

+"``macsyfinder --db-type gembase --sequence-db XXX/sequence_data/datatest_gembase.fasta CAS-TypeIE``"

+A sample topology file is included XXX/sequence_data/datatest_gembase.topology, and follows the convention in :ref:`here <topology-files>`.
+It allows to specify a different topology "linear" or "circular" for each replicon in the "gembase" format.
+Otherwise, by default the topology is set to "circular".
+It can also be specified in the commmand-line (see the :ref:`Command-line options <command-line-label>`).

+To run the detection using the topology file, type:

+"``macsyfinder --db-type gembase --sequence-db XXX/sequence_data/datatest_gembase.fasta --topology-file XXX/sequence_data/datatest_gembase.topology all``"